 In real life, when Puyi met Empress Cixi, he screamed in terror.
 He later described seeing an eerie yellow curtain with an ugly thin face behind it.
 She was displeased, and had one of her servants offer him candy.
 When he screamed even louder, she had him taken away.
 She died the next day.

 Two thousand soldiers had the front of their heads shaved in order to play Qing banner men.
 They were persuaded to do so by their officers who convinced them that it show friendship to the Italians and British.
 They were given a bonus of $3.50.

 Hairdresser Giancarlo De Leonardis imported 2,200 pounds of human hair to make the elaborate wigs needed for the court.
-For the coronation scenes, his staff spent ten days training fifty Chinese to pin wigs and plaits onto two thousand extras in under two hours.
+For the coronation scenes, his staff spent 10 days training 50 Chinese to pin wigs and plaits onto 2,000 extras in under two hours.

-The 250-acre Forbidden City, built in the early 15th century with high walls up to 50 feet thick, provided an excellent soundproof filming environment - although the Chinese crews were unused to making films with live sound recording.
+The 250-acre Forbidden City, built in the early 15th century with high walls up to 50 feet thick, provided an excellent soundproof filming environment, although the Chinese crews weren't used to making films with live sound.

 An Italian chef was brought in to cook for the international cast.
 He brought with him 22,000 bottles of Italian mineral water, 450 pounds of Italian coffee, 250 gallons of olive oil and 4,500 pounds of pasta.

-the real-life Chinese prison governor who was responsible for the real Henry Pu-yi's rehabilitation, appears in the scene where Pu Yi receives his pardon.
+Yuan Jin: the real-life Chinese prison governor who was responsible for the real Puyi's rehabilitation, appears in the scene where Pu Yi receives his pardon.
 Yuan Jin calls Pu Yi's name ("Aisin-Gioro Pu Yi!") over the microphone.
 As Pu Yi steps forward, the pardon is read aloud by Ruocheng Ying, who plays Yuan Jin's role in the film.
 John Lone shakes hands with Yuan Jin before receiving the pardon.